Dear Mike Brown, Chief Executive of Nedbank,

 I see Mike that you have undertaken as part of your bank’s Ask Once Promise to donate R50 (a measly sum if you ask me) to an approved Nedbank charity every time this Promise is broken.

 Does it mean that in this case you will be donating, to be charitable, 17 times R50 or R850?
-If so can you confirm this as well as the name of the charity and send Ronnie a receipt because you never know these days; things have a habit of going astray?
+If so can you confirm this as well as the name of the charity and send Ronnie a receipt because you never know the se days; things have a habit of going astray?

 Yours truly